klen/pylama/README.rst

 ==================

 Pylama have Pytest_ support.
 The package automatically register self as pytest plugin when during installation.
-Pylama suports `pytest_cache` plugin.
+Also pylama suports `pytest_cache` plugin.

 Check files with pylama ::